telnetr4/CowtasticMods/README.md

 4. If the config file `telnet.INSERTMODNAMEHERE.cfg` (where `INSERTMODNAMEHERE` is the name or abbreviation of the mod) appears in `BepInEx/config`, that means it's working!
 If it doesn't, check the troubleshooting section.

 # Configuration:
-This plugin has configurable settings, located in the `BepInEx/config` folder.
+Some mods have configurable settings, located in the `BepInEx/config` folder.
 You can modify these settings using a text editor like Notepad or Visual Studio Code.
-The config file is where you can reset keys using Unity Keycodes (http://answers.unity.com/answers/762252/view.html).
-Hotkeys defaults are currently set to allow one-handed use.

 #Uninstallation:
 To uninstall the plugin, simply delete the plugin files from the BepInEx/plugins folder in your game's directory.